Chart Color Schemes

 Cobar features high concentrations of lone person households, with a fairly typical median household size

-Family households compose 64.5% of all households, including 25.5% couples with children, 26.5% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 35.5%, with lone person households at 33.2% and group households comprising 2.2%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households account for 64.5% of all households, including 25.5% couples with children, 26.5% couples without children, and 11.0% single parent families.
+Non-family households make up the remaining 35.5%, with lone person households at 33.2% and group households comprising 2.2% of the total.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households